Three lines

 Access to These APIs May Require Written Approval From Uber

 Uber’s APIs are always under development and as such are subject to changes according to our Versioning & Upgrade policy.
 As part of Uber’s ongoing privacy improvements, we’ve updated our Developer API program with new scope access policies for third party applications.
-For further information, please refer to our Getting Started guides.
+For further information, please refer to our Getting Started guide in the navigation panel.

-To maintain a great customer experience for merchant integrations utilizing Eats APIs, we require our partners to adhere to specific quality and performance standards.
+To maintain a great customer experience for merchant integrations utilizing Uber Eats Marketplace APIs, we require our partners to adhere to specific quality and performance standards.

 Quality Standards